-\ARR is calculated on a constant currency basis per exchange rates at July 31, 2020.
+^{}ARR is calculated on a constant currency basis per exchange rates at July 31, 2020.

 50% of the Performance-Vesting RSUs vest based on the satisfaction of both a three-year time condition and a three-year performance condition (the "Second Tranche Performance-Vesting RSUs").
 Assuming the applicable performance conditions are met, the Second Tranche Performance-Vesting RSUs will cliff vest at such time, subject to the holder's continued employment with us.
 For the Second Tranche Performance-Vesting RSUs, the performance condition (the "FY 23 Performance Condition") was tied to the achievement of FY 23 ARR, measured on a constant currency basis using July 31, 2020 exchange rates.
-For the ARR target: (i) at the threshold ARR amount, the number of Second Tranche Performance-Vesting RSUs eligible to vest would equal the target number of Second Tranche Performance-Vesting RSUs (ii) at the target ARR amount, the number of Second Tranche Performance-Vesting RSUs multiplied by 100%; and (iii) at or above the maximum ARR amount, the number of Second Tranche Performance-Vesting RSUs multiplied by 150%.
+For the ARR target: (i) at the threshold ARR amount, the number of Second Tranche Performance-Vesting RSUs eligible to vest would equal the target number of Second Tranche Performance-Vesting RSUs (i.e., 50% of the target number of Performance-Vesting RSUs) multiplied by 50%; (ii) at the target ARR amount, the number of Second Tranche Performance-Vesting RSUs multiplied by 100%; and (iii) at or above the maximum ARR amount, the number of Second Tranche Performance-Vesting RSUs multiplied by 150%.
 If the ARR threshold is not attained, then none of the Second Tranche Performance-Vesting RSUs would vest.
-In addition, if our ARR amount exceeds the applicable maximum ARR amount, then the number of Second Tranche Performance-Vesting RSUs what could vest would still be capped at 150% of target.
+In addition, if our ARR amount exceeds the applicable maximum ARR amount, then the number of Second Tranche Performance-Vesting RSUs that could vest would still be capped at 150% of target.
 The applicable goals for the FY 23 Performance Conditions for the Second Tranche Performance-Vesting RSUs were: